Professional Ethics

 | Contractual compliance | Meet agreed specifications, timelines |

-| Proper authority | Only accept instructions from authorized persons |
+| Proper authority | Only accept instructions from authorised persons |

 Critical Exception: Duty to authority never overrides duty to public interest (Principle 1).